gitbrent/SpRestLib/README.md

 ## List/Library Operations (`SPList`)
 Lists can be accessed by either their name or their GUID:
 `sprLib.list(ListName)` or `sprLib.list(ListGUID)`

+### Dynamically Setting Base Url
+Sometimes you will need to query various subsites, etc. so just having site the baseUrl set at the library-level is not sufficient.
+In these cases, you can dynamically set a baseUrl for a List by using the `baseUrl()` method, then use any List method afterwards.

+Syntax:
+`sprLib.list(listName|listGUID).baseUrl('/sites/dev/brent')`

 ### Create Item
 Syntax: